nounsDAO/nouns-monorepo/README.md

 ### punks-sdk

-The [nouns sdk](packages/nouns-sdk) exposes the Nouns contract addresses, ABIs, and instances as well as image encoding and SVG building utilities.
+The [punks sdk](packages/punks-sdk) exposes the Punks contract addresses, ABIs, and instances as well as image encoding and SVG building utilities.

 ### punks-subgraph